sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 We can do this with two assembly instructions:

-{% highlight assembly %}
+{% highlight nasm %}
-MOV RAX, 0x3  ; move our return value (0x3) into RAX, the register in 64-bit used for return values RET           ; return from the funcation call
+MOV RAX, 0x3  ; move our return value (0x3) into RAX,
+              ; the register in 64-bit used for return values RET           ; return from the funcation call
 {% endhighlight %}